Find Affordable College Courses

 Atlanta, GA

-Georgia State University did quite well in this year’s ranking of the most popular places for economics students to get a bachelor’s degree.
-It came in at #14 on the list.
-Located in the large city of Atlanta, Georgia State is a public school with a very large student population.
+Georgia State University came in at #14 in this year’s edition of the Most Popular Economics Bachelor’s Degree Schools in the Southeast Region ranking.
+Located in the large city of Atlanta, Georgia State is a public college with a very large student population.

 Of the 123 students majoring in economics at Georgia State, 56% are male and 44% are female.